Maud Darwin: Biographical notes

+In Cambridge, she was elected to the Ladies Dining Society that had been founded by Louise Creighton and Kathleen Lyttleton in 1890.
+Other members included the economist Mary Paley Marshall, the classicist Margaret Verrall, the Irish suffragist Mary Ward, former Newnham lecturer Ellen Wordsworth Darwin, the mental health campaigner Ida Darwin, Baroness Eliza von Hügel, and her aunt Caroline Jebb (née Reynolds; then Slemmer).

-She became Lady Darwin on her husband's knighthood in 1905; she was widowed in 1912.
+She became Lady Darwin on her husband's knighthood in 1905; and was widowed in 1912.
 She died at Newnham Grange in 1947 and was given an obituary in The Times, which noted her campaigning for women police officers.
 She was cremated at Cambridge Crematorium on February 10, 1947; her husband is buried in Trumpington Extension Cemetery in Cambridge with their daughter Gwen (Raverat); also baby son Leonard Darwin.

 Her daughter Gwen's childhood memoir Period Piece contains Maud as a central maternal character, illustrated several times.
 It also describes her role as the wife of an Oxbridge don.
 Many of her letters were included in her aunt's biography.

 Her other daughter, Lady Margaret Keynes, also wrote a book containing many references to Maud, this being principally a book about her home, Newnham Grange and its inhabitants.
 A chapter in Frances Spalding's biography of Gwen Raverat also contains her life story.